 Short Description

-Private call is a half-duplex dispatch audio communications between two subscribers.
+Private call is a half-duplex dispatch audio communications between two users.
 Allows two users to communicate via Push to Talk (POC) dispatch voice service.
-A user initiates a private call by selecting/specifying a target mobile subscriber and pushing the Push To Talk (POC) button on the phone.
+A user initiates a private call by selecting/specifying a target mobile user and pushing the Push To Talk (POC) button on the phone.
 Only one user may speak at a time, arbitrated by the network.
 The POC Private Calls are typically of much shorter duration than a typical telephony call, and is characterized as having rapid set-up (compared to telephony) and short duration.

 Actor Specific Issues